domcross/fhem-skill/README.md

-based off the original code from https://github.com/btotharye/mycroft-homeassistant for Home Assistant, spun off my own version for Fhem.
+based off the original code from https://github.com/btotharye/mycroft-homeassistant for Home Assistant, I have spun off my own version for Fhem.

 Make sure you have your Fhem settings filled out on home.mycroft.ai.

-Testrunner tests are now setup as well to test intents.

 This is a skill to add [Fhem](https://fhem.de) support to [Mycroft](https://mycroft.ai).
-Currently is support turning on and off several entity types (`light`, `switch`, `scene`, `groups` and `input_boolean`).
+Currently is support turning on and off several entity types (`light`, `switch`) and get status information ('sensor','thermometer')

 ## Installation
 Before installation ensure you have python-dev package installed for your OS.
 For debian this would be `apt-get install python-dev` it is required for the levenstein package.

-Should be able to install this now via just saying `Hey Mycroft, install skill fhem` it will then confirm if you want to install it and say yes and you are good to go.

-Can also be installed via `msm install https://github.com/domcross/fhem-skill.git`
+This skill can be installed via `msm install https://github.com/domcross/fhem-skill.git`

 ## Configuration